Makin (atoll): History

 In 1606 Pedro Fernandes de Queirós sighted Butaritari and Makin, which he named the Buen Viaje (‘good trip’ in Spanish) Islands.

 Traditionally, Butaritari and Makin were ruled by a chief or Uea who lived on Butaritari Island.
 This chief had all the powers and authority to make and impose decision for Butaritari and Makin, a system very different from the southern Gilbert Islands where power was wielded collectively by the unimwane or old men.
 The last Uea was Nauraura Nakoriri who was in power both before and after the Gilberts became a British Protectorate in 1892.

 The island was surveyed in 1841 by the US Exploring Expedition.

 Little Makin Post Office opened around 1925.

 World War II

 Japanese forces occupied the island in December 1941, days after the attack on Pearl Harbor, in order to protect their south-eastern flank from allied counterattacks, and isolate Australia, under the codename Operation FS.
-On 17–18 August 1942, in order to divert Japanese attention from the Solomon Islands and New Guinea areas, the United States launched a raid on the island, known as the raid on Makin.
+On 17–18 August 1942, in order to divert Japanese attention from the Solomon Islands and New Guinea areas, the United States launched a raid on the nearby island of Butaritari, known as the raid on Makin.

 The United States invaded and captured the island after the Battle of Makin, which lasted from November 20, 1943, to November 24, 1943, as well as neighbouring Tarawa island, during the Gilbert Islands campaign.